UltiimateDog/FluidMenu/README.md

 A container view that bridges overlay state to rendering.

-Responsibilities:
+**Responsibilities**

-* Injects `OverlayManager` into the SwiftUI environment
+- Injects `OverlayManager` into the SwiftUI environment
-* Renders the active overlay above main content
+- Renders the active overlay above main content
-* Establishes a named coordinate space for geometry capture
+- Establishes a named coordinate space for geometry capture
-* Publishes layout bounds and safe area insets to the manager
+- Publishes layout bounds and safe area insets to the manager

 `OverlayHost` should be placed once near the root of the view hierarchy.